tedewaard/tanium-log-analyzer/README.md

 # tanium-log-analyzer
-Easily parse Tanium logs to find the information you need quickly
+Easily parse Tanium logs to find the information you need quickly.

+## V1
+Current functionality will analyze the latest Tanium Deploy log and display Self Service and Deploy Job IDs.
+You can then enter the Job ID you want and see logs just for that job.
+It also filters our some noisy logs.

 ### Create Executable
 1. Clone the repository